AhmedAbdelRahim1/Brain-Tumor-Dataset-Preprocessing-and-Tumor-Detection/README.md

-# Brain-Tumor-Detection
+# Brain Tumor Detection
 Brain Tumor Image Dataset Preprocessing
-Introduction
+Introduction:
-This README provides a comprehensive guide on how to preprocess a dataset containing grayscale images of brain X-rays of patients with tumors.
-The preprocessing steps outlined below are essential to ensure that the dataset is clean, well-organized, and ready for use in machine learning tasks related to brain tumor detection or classification.
+This repository provides a comprehensive guide on preprocessing a dataset containing grayscale images of infected patients' brain X-rays.
+The preprocessing steps outlined below are essential to ensure the dataset is clean, well-organized, and ready for use in machine-learning tasks related to brain tumor detection.

-Dataset Description
-Describe the dataset you are working with, focusing on its unique characteristics as a collection of grayscale brain X-ray images.

-Dataset Source
+Dataset Description:
-Dataset Name: [Provide the name of the dataset]
-Source: [Provide the source of the dataset, e.g., Kaggle, medical institution]

 Description: [Briefly describe the dataset's purpose and content] Dataset Format

 Data Type: Grayscale images
-Number of Images: [Total number of images]
+Number of Images: 10
-Image Dimensions: [Specify the dimensions of the images, e.g., 256x256 pixels] Preprocessing Steps
-Data Collection and Exploration:

-Ensure that all image files are collected and organized in a single directory.
-Explore a sample of images to understand the quality, variations, and potential issues within the dataset.
+Image Dimensions:
+Preprocessing Steps

 Data Cleaning:

 Handle any corrupted or unreadable images by removing them from the dataset.